engineforce/ImmutableAssign/README.md

     // which is needed when running the coverage, e.g., istanbul.js does add
     // instrument statements in our getProp() function, which can be safely ignored. disableExtraStatementCheck?: boolean;

+    // Return the same object if setProp() returns its parameter (i.e., reference pointer not changed). ignoreIfNoChange?: boolean;
 }
 ```